radecki3/StargazingV1/README.md

 This may not be the most efficient method of accomplishing this task and so, in the StargazingV2 repo, I have a second version which does the above in one Python script, without the use of SQL.

+FURTHER DETAILS:

+To me, the most important factors are:
+  1. How dark is the sky?
+  2. How cloudy is the sky?
+  3. What phase is the moon in?

+And thus, my ratings are heavily weighted towards these factors.